Server-rendered modal forms on Rails with CableReady, Mrujs, Stimulus, and Tailwind09 Sep 2021

 Here we’ve added

-With this change in place, when the user clicks on the New Customer link, an AJAX request will be sent to
+With this change in place, when the user clicks on the New Customer link, a request will be sent to

 Since we’re going to be rendering the form partial shortly, let’s go ahead and update that partial now: